rohitkakkar6/AI-planning-vs-CSP-Solving-Comparison/Diary.md

 November 2, 2023

 Ran Z3 solver on an altered file for Sudoku trying a 3x3 for proof of concept and had to figure out how to use z3.
 Got it to run successfully.

+November 30, 2023

+Decided on splitting up the code to see the breaking point as running the full implementation timed out the planner resulting in no plans, tests on 1 row and 3 rows are successful